PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Experiment

-In this section, we present experiments on two arithmetic reasoning tasks, as shown in Table~\ref{tab:math}, to address RQ1.
-According to the table, full fine-tuning~(FFT) achieves highest accuracy across the two datasets.
-However, the performance gap between the proposed {\name} and FFT is quite small, despite {\name} using significantly fewer trainable parameters.
-Moreover, compared to state-of-the-art PEFT baselines, the proposed {\name} achieves substantial performance improvements.
-In terms of average accuracy, {\name} demonstrates improvements of 7.5\%, 12.4\%, and 2.4\% over LoRA, PiSSA, and MiLoRA, respectively.
-These results on arithmetic reasoning tasks suggest that {\name} is a highly effective and efficient fine-tuning method for complex reasoning tasks.
+\textbf{Arithmetic Reasoning.} In this section, we present results on two arithmetic reasoning tasks in Tab~\ref{tab:math} to help address RQ1.
+From the table, while full fine-tuning~(FFT) achieves highest accuracy across the two datasets, the performance gap between the proposed {\name} and FFT is very small, despite that {\name} relies on significantly fewer trainable parameters.
+Moreover, compared to state-of-the-art PEFT baselines, {\name} achieves remarkable performance improvements.
+In terms of average accuracy, {\name} demonstrates improvements of 7.5\%, 12.4\%, and 2.4\% over LoRA, PiSSA, and MiLoRA, respectively, when using LLaMA2-7B as the backbone.
+With Qwen3-8B as the backbone, {\name} improves average accuracy over LoRA and MiLoRA by 7.1\% and 3.7\%.
+These results on clearly confirm that {\name} is highly effective and efficient for complex reasoning tasks.